wqking/metapp/tests/docsrc/doc_benchmark.md

 2. `MetaType::equal` related code is optimized.
 It's the very core and very frequently called function.
 3. `Variant` constructors and assignments support universal reference and move semantic.
 4. When constructing data in `Variant`, now using `std::make_shared` instead previously raw `new` to reduce extra heap allocations.
+5. When constructing and copying `Variant` from compile time data type, compiling time constructing function is used instead of relying on runtime meta type.
+That not only increases `Variant` constructing performance, but also enables the possibilities for the compiler to inline and optimize out the code.

 Those optimizations, and others, have improved the performance significantly.